Imagine you are traveling the world and exploring this great planet of ours like you have always wanted. A vacation you have soo deserved.

 The Final Verdict

 If you are able to access hot water and appreciate the space saving traveling simplicity of the Minipresso, this is your coffee maker of choice.
 The affordable price tag is also a plus compared to buying overpriced coffee.
 But if you can’t handle the small serving size, are manual pumping labor, then you might consider other options.
+The Conqueco is an option.
 Convinced?
 Then…

 - About the Author